oibeirut/digital-editions_workflow/guidelines/guideline_ediarum.md

 #### Set-up

-ediarum.BASE.edit was developped in the context of the Schleiermacher Briefedition and it comes with certain settings that prevent a display of buttons etc. if your files do not conform to the specificities of the Schleiermacher project.
+- ediarum.BASE.edit was developped in the context of the Schleiermacher Briefedition and it comes with certain settings that prevent a display of buttons etc. if your files do not conform to the specificities of the Schleiermacher project.
 These settings can be found in `Oxygen > Settings > Document Type Association > ediarum.BASE.edit > Association rules`
+- in order to display tool

 #### depreciated method